Bihar court decides 108-year-old land dispute | Law-Order

 ''I take some satisfaction that I have witnessed the case being decided.
 It was first taken up by my grandfather Shivvrat Narayan Singh after whose death my late father Badri Narayan Singh began appearing as the advocate,'' points out Satendra Singh.

-The judgement has piqued the curiosity of legally aware social media users.
+The judgment has piqued the curiosity of legally aware social media users.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)